HansBilliet/CockpitHardwareHUB_v2/readme.md

 ## Installation

 The GitHub repository contains 2 folders that allow to immediately use the application:
-- [Executables](https://github.com/HansBilliet/CockpitHardwareHUB/tree/master/Executabes) - Copy this to a folder on your computer and launch **CockpitHardwareHUB_v2.exe**
+- [Executables](https://github.com/HansBilliet/CockpitHardwareHUB/tree/master/Executabes) - Copy this to a folder on your computer
 - [WASM module](https://github.com/HansBilliet/CockpitHardwareHUB_v2/tree/master/WASM%20Module) - The folder 'wasimcommander-module' needs to be copied in the Community folder of MSFS 2020

 ## Credits
 CockpitHardwareHUB_v2 is developed by Hans Billiet.
 The project leverages contributions from Maxim Paperno who is the creator of [WASimCommander](https://github.com/mpaperno/WASimCommander/tree/).
-CockpitHardwarHUB_v2 uses the WASimCommander WASM module and a slightly adapted version of WASimCommander.WASimClient.dll (v1.2.0.1).
+CockpitHardwarHUB_v2 uses the WASimCommander WASM module and a slightly adapted version of WASimCommander.WASimClient.dll (v1.2.3.0).
 Both are included in this repository.

 ## Copyright License and Disclaimer
 - Copyright: Hans Billiet; All Rights Reserved.
 - Licensed under GNU General Public License (GPL) v3 or later.
-- WASimCommander project is used under the terms of the GPLv3 license.
 - No warranty for the program's utility, suitability, or merchantability.

 ---